e-mission/e-mission-phone/README.md

 **Ta-da!** :gift: If you change any of the files in the `www` directory, the app will automatically be re-loaded without manually restarting either the server or the app :tada:

-**Note1**: You may need to scroll up, past all the warnings about `Content Security Policy has been added` to find the port that the server is listening to.
+**Note**: You may need to scroll up, past all the warnings about `Content Security Policy has been added` to find the port that the server is listening to.

 End to end testing
 ---